People with Character: A conversation with Juan Carlos Santos on the state of contemporary craftsmanship

-Here, LZF talks with Juan about the state of craft in the modern era, including its relationship to luxury, technology and the global system.
+Here, in our people with character series, we talk with Juan about the state of craft in the modern era, including its relationship to luxury, technology and the global system.

 The world is in the midst of a consumerist frenzy.
 What can we do to oppose fast fashion and fast design?

 (JCS) The consumerist maelstrom is propitiated, to a large extent, by a social imaginary based on material satisfaction, and the expression of style and status through ostentation.
 Strategies are needed in order to transform this dominant social imaginary, and this is precisely the function of contemporary crafts: exploring new values, from an experiential and emotional perspective, that allow us to envision a new model of more ethical, human and sustainable development.

 Contrary to what is often said, crafts will never replace industrial production.
 Contemporary craftsmanship is a social laboratory, where new ideas germinate and, when placed at the forefront, will end up ‘contaminating’ the prevailing mass production and consumption model.
 Handicraft has a testimonial function: it helps us change the way we feel, think and act.

 Is craft the new luxury?
 How do you define luxury?